 But there will be some serious young blood breathing down his neck in the shape of Red Bull’s Max Verstappen and Ferrari’s Charle Leclerc, both of whom stand as potential pretenders to the Englishman’s throne.
-A certain Daniel Ricciardo will also be looking to move closer to the front of the field in his Renault, after a stop-start 2019 campaign.
+And not only that, these two drivers will have Sergio Perez and Carlos Saintz respectively as their two new team mates!

 Where to Watch or Stream F1 in Australia

 All F1 live races air on Foxtel here in Australia, which can be accessed via Foxtel or Foxtel from Telstra.
 To watch on Foxtel with a Standard or HD TV, you have several choices, including subscribing to the Foxtel Plus pack to access over 50 channels of entertainment, drama, lifestyle, docos, reality and more.
 You also have the option to watch F1 online using Foxtel Now (Pop or Sports pack), which currently have a 10 day free trial.
 Both choices include the option to stream programs free using the Foxtel Go app and an eligible mobile device.

 Replays of F1 events are also available with Fox Sports in Australia.
 Fox Sports will be offering full replays via Foxtel and Foxtel Now, for fans who want to view events at a more viewer friendly hour or on demand.